 This requires you to read the instructions contained in your assignment very carefully.
 You may, of course, summarise or jot down ideas, but at this point you do not have to concern yourself with what form your paper will take or even with writing coherent sentences.
 Instead, we suggest that you open a Word document and simply write down all the relevant information and ideas as you become aware of them.
-In other words, do not start editing yourself prematurely.
-If you have a six-page limit to your assignment, this document containing your information may, for example, be well over fifteen pages long.
+In other words, do not start editing prematurely.
+If the assignment limits you to six pages, this document containing your information may, for example, be well over fifteen pages long.
 The more information you have to begin with, the greater the scope for possible nuances in your argument.
-The first stage is complete when you have in front of you, in no particular order or structure, a collection of information that you feel can be used to adequately elaborate on themes within your topic.
+The first stage is complete when you have, in no particular order or structure, a collection of information that you feel can be used to adequately elaborate on themes within your topic.